Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 To produce without owning the products, to create without boasting, to be older than others and yet not command them, these are the principles of life of Great Te.

-52. All in the material world has its Source, Which is the Mother of the material world.
+52. Everything in the material world has its Source, Which is the Mother of the material world.

 When the Mother is cognized, it is easier to recognize Her Children*.